neellad3110/risk-modelling-and-analysis-for-IT-systems-using-probabilistic-graph-rewriting-rules/README.md

     - There must be a machine-readable format (e.g., YAML, JSON) for defining graph rewriting rules with vulnerability patterns, attack rates, and probabilistic outcomes.

 - **JSON to Groove Automation:**<br>
-    - An automated script which will generate Groove based notations for type graph, host graph and risk rules.
-The script should take consider all nodes, edges, relations, LHS pattern and RHS (outcomes) of risk rule will support Groove graph modeling syntax.
+    - An automated script which will generate Groove based notations for type graph and host graph.
+The script should take consider all nodes, edges, relations, attributes  of the graphs  supported Groove graph modeling syntax.

 - **Probabilistic Risk Analytics:**
   - For each pattern match, the system must estimate risk using attack rates per year, outcome probabilities of attack, and costs to company.